belen-albeza/obsidian-starter-vault/vault/🌳 The Forest/Maps of contents.md

 The key point here is that **a MOC is not a full index**, but a gateway.

-MOCs are evolved with time, like [[Evergreen notes]].
+MOCs are evolved with time, like [[Evergreen notes are always evolving|Evergreen notes]].
 They might start as just a listing of related notes, and while those notes continue to be developed and connected, so will the MOC start to take form.

 I first learned of this concept from [[Milo, Nick|Nick Milo]].
 See [[Milo, Nick - On the process of making MOCs|2020 🕸️ On the process of making MOCs]].